TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/Data cleaning.md

 which we can use to reevaluate our expectations.

 ### Workflow for treating missing values
-1. Convert all missing values to null values
+1. Convert all missing values to np.nan values
 2. Analyze the amount and type of missingness in the data
 3. Appropriately delete or impute missing values
 4. Evaluate and compare the performance of the treated/imputed dataset